 Let’s find out the Best Way to Deploy Powershell Script using Intune.
 First, we can use Intune to upload the PowerShell scripts and then run the scripts on Windows 10 devices.

-Microsoft Intune management extension enhances the Windows device management, making life easy to move to modern management.
-This feature also applies to Windows 10 and later versions (excluding Windows 10 Home).
+Microsoft Intune management extension enhances Windows device management, making it easy to move to modern management.
+This feature applies to Windows 10 and later versions (excluding Windows 10 Home).

-The Intune PowerShell script deployment is done using Intune management extension agent.
-This is an additional agent that gets automatically deployed to Intune managed devices.
+The Intune PowerShell script deployment is done using the Intune management extension agent, which is an additional agent automatically deployed to Intune-managed devices.

-Note:!
-If you assign the PowerShell script or Win32 app to the users or devices as part of prerequisites, the Intune Management Extension will install automatically in the system.
+Note: If you assign the PowerShell script or Win32 app to the users or devices as part of the prerequisites, the Intune Management Extension will install automatically in the system.

-• 1) If you assign the PowerShell scripts to the user context and if the user has admin rights, then by default, the PowerShell script will run with administrator privilege.
+- If you assign the PowerShell scripts to the user context and the user has admin rights, the PowerShell script will run with administrator privileges by default.

-• 2) PowerShell script will run for every new user when they sign in to a shared device.
+- The PowerShell script will run for every new user who enters a shared device.

-5) Intune management extension agent will check with Intune every hour if any changes are made to the script or assigned any new script.
-Even this process will run on the machine after every reboot.
+- The Intune management extension agent will check with Intune every hour to see if any changes are made to the script or if a new script is assigned.
+This process will also run on the machine after every reboot.

 Prerequisites to Deploy PowerShell Script using Intune